 Prior to hitching and pulling your travel trailer or fifth wheel, make sure your tow vehicle is properly suited and equipped for such use.
-Read your tow vehicle's owner's manual sections on trailer towing, Gross Combined Weight Rating, hitch requirements, sway control requirements, braking requirements, and all related areas for proper towing.
+Review information on trailer towing in your vehicle owner's manual regarding Gross Combined Weight Rating, hitch requirements, sway control requirements, braking requirements, and all related areas for proper towing.
 Gulf Stream Coach, Inc. is not responsible for problems associated with insufficient towing capabilities of the tow vehicle or hitching systems.